victorcezeh/global-superstore-project/README.md

 The product subcategory that is the least profitable in Southeast Asia is Tables with a profit loss of -$20,163

-####  Is there a specific country in Southeast Asia where Global Superstore should stop offering the subcategory identified in the above result?
+####  Is there a specific country in Southeast Asia where Global Superstore should stop offering the subcategory identified from the result above?

 ```sql
 -- Sum up profit loss of tables in Southeast Asia